AscendingPassage.com HOME PAGE.

 The pronaos is ten paces in length, and seven in

-breadth: its roof is formed of enormous blocks of stone, at least
+width.
+Its roof is formed of enormous blocks of stone, at least

 fifteen feet long.
 A door leads from the pronaos into a narrow

-apartment, only four paces in breadth, which
+room, only four paces in width, which

 one side of the adytum is a small dark chamber, in which is a deep